DecBayComp/TRamWAy/README.rst

 TRamWAy
 =======

 *TRamWAy* helps analyzing single molecule dynamics.
-It infers the diffusivity, drift, force and potential across space and time.
-It will eventually localize and track molecules in stacks of images.
+It infers the diffusivity, drift, force and potential energy across space and time.

 The `official documentation <http://TRamWAy.readthedocs.io>`_ is now on `readthedocs <http://TRamWAy.readthedocs.io>`_.